fallscameron01/Resize_Image/README.md

-# resize_image
+# Resize_Image
- Python function to resize images.
+ Python function to resize images stored in an ndarray by a scaling factor.

 ## Requirements
 - numpy